Convocation

 April 16, 2026

-The WABE Monday Media Meetup is a great opportunity for anyone interested in media, broadcasting, production, and communications to connect directly with professionals working across news, television, radio, film, live production, and digital media.
+The WABE Monday Media Meetup is a great opportunity for anyone interested in media, broadcast engineering, production, and communications to connect directly with professionals working across news, television, radio, film, live production, and digital media.

-The evening will kick off with a casual meet and greet, followed by an engaging panel discussion on how media industry jobs are being rewritten.
+The evening will kick off with a casual meet and greet, followed by an engaging panel discussion on how broadcast engineering and media technology jobs are being rewritten.
 Panelists will share how their careers are evolving, how technology (including AI) is changing their work, and where they see new opportunities emerging in media today.

 Event Details